Google Local Service Ads for Lawyers

 When we didn’t think the state of search could change any more in 2020, we are officially seeing the widespread roll-out of Google Screened/Guaranteed Ads in nearly every practice area and geography.
 While the concept and existence isn’t technically anything new (gaining traction in 2019 for limited industries), the significant increase in eligibility will certainly have most law firms scrambling to expedite the approval process and be the “first to market themselves” in this unique way.

-Why Should You Care About Local Service Ads & the Google Screened Badge
+Why Should Law Firms Care About Local Service Ads & the Google Screened Badge?

 Why does this matter to you?
 On August 4th, 2020, we conducted a survey with 350 respondents asking them which groups of ads they would click on when seeking legal services: